freelawproject/free.law/content/new-homepage-and-a-courtlistener-revamp.md

 There are a handful of changes we're really happy about and that we've wanted to do for a long time.

-First, of course, is ourÂ [new homepage](https://www.courtlistener.com).
+First, of course, is our [new homepage](https://www.courtlistener.com).
 The new homepage is designed to showcase our latest material, to make new opinions easy to find, and to better introduce CourtListener to new users.
 The most striking change in the homepage is that at its center it